 - Juice of one lemon

-- 2-3 TBSP dried cranberries or other dried fruit
+- 2-3 tablespoon dried cranberries or other dried fruit

-- 1/2 tsp each sea salt & black pepper
+- ½ teaspoon each, sea salt & black pepper

 Sponsored by California Grown.
 All opinions are my own.
 But you knew that.